...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 I want to extend my deepest thanks to everyone who showed up for the town hall meeting.
 The turnout was absolutely incredible and a powerful reminder of how much this community cares.
 Over 100 people turned out to have their voices heard!
 Your voices, questions, and presence made a real impact, and it’s clear we’re all united in seeking truth, accountability, and positive change.

-Below is the PDF file to download and view from the meeting.
+On the Health Reports page is the PDF file to download and view from the meeting.
 Unfortunately, due to the sensitivity of the materials discussed we were instructed not to post any videos.
 If you have any questions, please email us at the below email.
 Stay tuned and thank you again for showing up and standing together.

 Please if anyone has any insight or stories about improper chemical exposure or how they were instructed to keep quiet etc. PLEASE email us!
 Every story matters in piecing this together!